junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-17-SPN-Business-line.md

 They are busy getting the change ready.
 Dean stands before the window, using its reflection as his mirror to examine his look, smoothening the collar of his suit, straightening his tie.
 Cas lets out a frustrated grumble from the bathroom.

-Dean pokes a head inside.
+Dean pokes his head inside.
 "Need a hand?"

 The tie dangles on Cas's neck.
 "I'm afraid so," the tips of his lips drop in an unhappy degree.
-"How can human figure out such a complicated riddle every day?"
+"How can humans figure out such a complicated riddle every day?"
 He gestures to the tie, waving at it angrily.
-"It's more complicated than the space science!
+"It's more complicated than space science!
 I shouldn't have undone it, and now I can't put it back."

 Dean lets out a loud laugh.
 "Come over here," he says, and actually already walks toward Cas before the angel starts moving.

-His fingers fly around the tie that obviously personally offended the both of them, and turn it into a beautiful, tidy knot around the angel's neck.
+His fingers fly around the tie that obviously personally offended both of them, and turn it into a beautiful, tidy knot around the angel's neck.

 Dean loosens it a small degree after tightening it all the way up, gives it a small pat, then takes a step back to regard his work.

 "How's that?" he smiles at the angel.

-Cas turns back toward the mirror, examining the work, loosening the knot another degree, but his hand gets pat away by Dean, and the tie is reversed to its old look.
+Cas turns back toward the mirror, examining the work, loosening the knot another degree, but his hand gets patted away by Dean, and the tie is reversed to its old look.

 Cas turns to him, frowning slightly.
 "I still don't understand why we have to dress up so formally.
-Do insurance companies all have dress codes?
-Shouldn't they have an uniform with their company names or something like the Biggersons?"
+Do all insurance companies have the same dress codes?
+Shouldn't they have a uniform with their company names or something like the Biggersons?"

 Dean scratches the back of his neck.
 "I don't know.
 People seem to buy it.
 We aren't really selling insurance, remember?
 We're just pretending to be one.
 Just need some information.
 And the suit works."